dword-design/vue-mermaid-string/README.md

 ## Usage

-Usage is simple, you pass a Mermaid string to the component and you get a visual diagram:
+Usage is simple, you pass a Mermaid string to the component and you get a visual diagram.
+For ease of use, we will use the [endent](https://github.com/indentjs/endent) package to declare multiline strings.
+Of course you can also write them using `\n`.

 ```html
 <template>